dysmon/DevOps/kafka/task6/README.md

-# Task #6: Kafka Recovery - Disaster Recovery Solution
+# Kafka Recovery - Disaster Recovery Solution

 This task involves implementing a disaster recovery solution for a Kafka cluster running in KRaft mode.
 The solution includes scripts to randomly stop Kafka brokers at regular intervals while continuously producing and consuming messages to ensure system resilience.